An Adventure in Space and Time: Filming

+2023 alterations

+On 23 November 2023, the program was rebroadcast on BBC Four to coincide with Doctor Who's 60th anniversary, and featured some alterations, including Eleventh Doctor actor Matt Smith's cameo replaced by incoming Fifteenth Doctor actor Ncuti Gatwa.
+Scenes featuring dialogue originally used in An Unearthly Child were removed, which many assumed was due to the family of writer Anthony Coburn withholding licensing rights from the BBC.

 Reception

 Ratings and reviews

 The drama was watched by 2.71 million viewers in the UK.
 Rotten Tomatoes gave it a 95% approval rating based on 22 reviews, and an average score of 8.5/10.
 The website's critics consensus reads "Fun, clever, and eminently accessible, An Adventure in Space and Time offers entertaining viewing for Doctor Who newcomers and diehards alike."
-On Metacritic, it holds a weighted average score of 77 out of 100, based on 11 reviews, indicating "generally favorable reviews."
+On Metacritic, it holds a weighted average score of 77 out of 100, based on 11 reviews, indicating "generally favorable reviews".

 Awards and nominations

-On Monday 24 March 2014, An Adventure in Space and Time was nominated for three BAFTA Craft Awards; Suzanne Cave for 'Best Costume Design', Philip Kloss for 'Editing - Fiction' and Vickie Lang for 'Make Up and Hair Design'.
+On Monday 24 March 2014, An Adventure in Space and Time was nominated for three BAFTA Craft Awards; Suzanne Cave for 'Best Costume Design', Philip Kloss for 'Editing – Fiction' and Vickie Lang for 'Make Up and Hair Design'.
 Lang was successful in her category, with Gemma Chan presenting her the award on Sunday 17 April 2014.
 Speaking to Jenni Falconer, she described how she 'absolutely loved the project, [and that] it was a hair and make up artist's dream.'

 Further nominations for the production from the BAFTA Awards for 'Best Single Drama' and the Hugo Awards for 'Best Dramatic Presentation, Short Form' were received on Monday 7th and Saturday 19 April 2014.
 The BAFTA Award was won by Channel 4's Complicit at the ceremony on 18 May.

 The winner of the Hugo Award was announced on Sunday 17 August 2014.
 The award went to the Game of Thrones episode "The Rains of Castamere".